 Published On: Jul 19, 2018

-A small number of people are prone to photoallergic contact dermatitis, a skin reaction that occurs when the sun activates an allergen found in sunscreen, perfume or medication.
-If you experience such a reaction, you can request a patch test from an allergist to identify the problem ingredient and avoid products that contain it.
+A small number of people are prone to photoallergic contact dermatitis, a skin reaction that occurs when the sun activates an ingredient found in sunscreen, perfume or medication.
+If you experience such a reaction, you can request a patch test from an allergist or dermatologist to identify the problematic ingredient and avoid products that contain it.

-To ensure that you get a sunscreen’s full SPF value, apply 1 oz. – about a shot glass full – to your face and the exposed parts of your body.
-Most people tend to apply only half to a quarter of that amount, which means the SPF they’re getting is lower than it should be.
-During a long day at the beach, use around a quarter to a half of an 8-oz. tube or bottle.
+To ensure that you maximize a sunscreen’s full potential, apply one ounce – about a shot glass full – to your face and the exposed parts of your body.
+Most people tend to apply only half or a quarter of that amount, which means the SPF they’re getting is lower than it should be.
+During a long day at the beach, use around a quarter to a half of an eight ounce tube or bottle.
+Dr. Yu advised that liberal application is important, especially since a “sunburn can potentially worsen atopic dermatitis, provoking the itch/scratch cycle.”

 Apply sunscreen evenly to all uncovered skin, paying special attention to your lips, nose, ears, neck, hands and feet.
 If you don’t have much hair, apply some to the top of your head, or wear a hat.
 And remember, never apply sunscreen to damaged or broken skin.
 Instead, wear bandages or protective clothing over those areas to avoid infection, while still protecting the skin from sun rays.

 Apply sunscreen about 30 minutes before sun exposure to allow the ingredients to fully bind to your skin.
-Make sure to reapply the same shot glass dose every two hours—and also immediately after swimming, toweling off or working up a sweat.
+Make sure to reapply the same shot glass dose every two hours — and also immediately after swimming, toweling off or working up a sweat.
+Dr. Yu explained that “what most people don’t understand is that REAPPLICATION of sunscreen is what’s important.
+Most sunscreens have a water resistant time on the bottle.
+It’s either 40 minutes or 80 minutes.
+That means after 40 or 80 minutes, you have to reapply otherwise the sunscreen is no longer protecting you.”

-After-shave lotions and moisturizers containing sunscreen are fine for everyday use.
-As long as you plan to spend just a few minutes here and there in the sun, your favorite lotion laced with SPF 15 sunscreen may be enough.
+For everyday use, aftershave lotions and moisturizers containing sunscreen are fine.
+As long as you plan to spend just a few minutes here and there in the sun, your favorite lotion containing SPF-15 sunscreen may be enough.
 But if you’re at the beach, on a picnic or playing outdoor sports, use a serious, water-resistant sunscreen that’s up to the job of protecting you from the sun’s potentially harmful rays.

 You can develop UV-related sun damage in the winter.
-And even on a cloudy day, up to 40 percent of the sun’s UV rays come through.
+And even on a cloudy day, up to 40% of the sun’s UV rays come through.
 If you work and play outside, it’s a good idea to use sunscreen all year long.
+Dr. Yu advised people with eczema to remember that “sunscreen is always secondary protection from sunburns.
+UV-protecting hats and shirts (labeled as having UPF) are always better since they don’t wash off and don’t depend on you making sure you did a good job of applying it.”

 So, choose, test and use sunscreen wisely, and from all of us at NEA, enjoy your summer in the sun.
 Your skin will thank you for it!